The Sue Atkins Wednesday Story – The Piano

 Posted by: Sue Atkins

-from my never ending notebook and everlasting coloured pencil
+Here’s my weekly story from my never ending notebook and everlasting coloured pencil.

-A mother wished to encourage her young daughter’s interest in the piano so decided to take her to a local concert featuring an excellent and famous pianist.
+A mum wanted to encourage her young daughter’s interest in the piano so decided to take her to a local concert featuring an excellent and famous pianist.

 In the entrance foyer the mother met an old friend and the two stopped to talk.
 The little girl was really excited and keen to see inside the hall and so she wandered off, unnoticed by her mother.
 The little girl’s mother became concerned when she entered the hall and couldn’t see her little daughter.